 Yet, as an analyst trying to use Spark for the very first time, based on my experience with other database technologies, I was struck by a few differences:

 - I needed to provision and connect to a specific interactive cluster, and read query logs by accessing that cluster’s Spark UI application.

 - Metadata was stored and accessed differently.

 - The SparkSQL dialect feels Hive-like, rather than using PostgreSQL-style syntax.

 A few years ago, I had to educate myself on these differences, and translate my previous experience writing SQL for analytics.
-Today, that’s changed: I can get an environment that’s familiar right off the bat, powered by the combination of Delta Lake, the new SQL Analytics workspace, and the dbt-spark plugin.
+Today, that’s changed: I can get an environment that’s familiar right off the bat, powered by the combination of Delta Lake, the new Databricks SQL workspace, and the dbt-spark plugin.

 Once stood up, a SQL-only DAG of data transformations, defined and run by dbt, is even richer in possibility because of all the things that are easy on Spark's: staging files in external storage; reading from streaming sources; feeding dbt models directly into statistical inference, regressions, and ML workflows.

 With Databricks and dbt, Spark can be for everyone

 Architecture tuned for analytics.
 As a hosted platform, Databricks has always made it easy to skip the heavy construction or superglue code of AWS EMR or Azure HDInsight.
 In particular, using the new Databricks SQL Workspace on top of Delta Lake, analysts can connect to a straightforward endpoint via a new-and-improved ODBC or JDBC driver.
 This is a well-known construct for analysts who are used to setting up their favorite SQL runner, and the connection parameters are familiar to anyone who has hooked up their database to a BI tool.